vscode-icons/vscode-icons/README.md

 ```

 **Custom Icons**
-Unfortunately, `VSCode` doesn't support absolute paths when generating the icons css.
+Unfortunately, `VSCode` doesn't support absolute paths when generating the icons `css`.
 I'm willing to raise an issue in their repo and submit a PR but in the meantime we've come up with a simple solution.

 The idea is that you have to look for your `User folder`: